septianrazi/HoloLens2-ROS2-Interactions/README.md

     ```
     ros2 run hl2_ros2 simple_remote_nav
     ```
-6. Open the XR Application either on Unity or on a VAM/XR headset (See [App README.md](HoloLens2-ROS2-Interactions-Unity/README.md))
+6. Open the XR Application either on Unity or on a VAM/XR headset (See [App README.md](HoloLens2-ROS2-Interactions-Unity))
-7. Ensure the network connected to the machine is set to private to disable strong firewall settings
+7. Ensure firewall settings are compatible for API calls to be received (is network set to private?)
 8. Send commands in the app

+## Examples
+See the project in action [on YouTube](https://youtu.be/I6QHjA7SUR8?si%253Dj0qudsOrJZQkcJA3)

 <!-- CONTRIBUTING -->
 ## Contributing